balderdashy/sails-docs/reference/waterline/records/records.md

 });
 ```

+### Working with populated records
-> If a record came from a query that used `.populate()`, it may contain populated values (or "child records") which represent the associated data.
+If a record came from a query that used `.populate()`, it may contain populated values (or "child records") which represent the associated data.
 To add, remove, or replace these child records, use [model methods](http://sailsjs.com/documentation/reference/waterline-orm/models).

 <docmeta name="displayName" value="Records">